mdcdi1315/mdcframework/Documentation/AddingAProject_Requirements.md

 ~~~
 Where `MySourceFileName` the temporary filename of your source file.

-__Step 4.__ Create a new Pull Request.
+__Step 4.__ Create a new Pull Request using the cloned repo you modified.

-Additionally write or copy exactly this prefix to the Pull Request description: `"Project Addition:"`
+Additionally write or copy exactly this prefix to the Pull Request title: `"Project Addition:"`
 (Without the double quotes please).

 __NOTE!!__ Any Pull Request that does not have that prefix and intends a Project Addition
 will be turned down immediately.

-__Step 5.__ Write a small description of your Project , (e.g. what it does and how it would help the other developers which using it)
+__Step 5.__ Write a small description of your Project , (e.g. what it does and how it would help the other developers which are actively using the MDC Framework)
 , and send the Pull Request.

 __Step 6.__ You have to now just wait.
 You will recieve an answer whether your project will be included or not in the next minor release as